zmenciso/zc_plot/README.md

 The kwargs that are currently in use can also be exported to a properly-formatted text file by using the `-x` or `--export` switch.
-This is very useful in conjunction with **interactive mode**, allowing you to view the data, set the kwargs, and then export for future runs.
+This is very useful in conjunction with **interactive mode** (`-i` or `--interact`), allowing you to view the parsed data, set the kwargs using the kwarg editor, and then export for future runs.

 ### Replot